jpikl/cfxnes/lib/README.md

 ## Example

-A minimal example that will download and execute ROM image.

 **Note: This example is for the upcoming version 0.5.0**

+A minimal example that will download and execute ROM image:

 ``` html
 <!DOCTYPE html>